10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 #### Minimal &amp; Valid
-Markup should be written using the least amount of markup that accomplishes your goal, while still reasonably validating against the W3C Validator - reasonably, in this case, refers to the fact that the W3C Validator doesn't always get things perfectly right, so it's important to be pragmatic.
-In the interest of engineering maintainable projects it's imperative that we take into account two completely different types of readers: humans and browsers.
-Writing markup that is minimal makes it easy for humans to read, and, of course, validating your markup ensures that it will be easy for browsers to read.
+Websites should be written using the least amount of markup that accomplishes the goal.
+In the interest of engineering maintainable projects it's imperative that two completely different types of readers are accounted for: humans and browsers.
+Writing minimal markup makes it easier for developers to read and understand in a code editor.
+Valid markup is easier for browsers to process.

-Structuring markup this way allows for optimal readability and maintainability.

 We test our markup against the [W3C validator](http://validator.w3.org/) to ensure that it is well formed and provides a fairly consistent experience across browsers.